Last updated on July 1st, 2025 at 11:27 am

 - Contract it for a few seconds, then release it, again contract, then relax, then contract, relax.

-- Do this regularly 10 to 15 times in a session.
+- Do this regularly, 10 to 15 times in a session.

 When you exercise both the muscles, i.e. the muscles around the anus and the muscles around the urethra slowly you will develop better control over the flow of urine.

-Kegel exercises are a great way to strengthen the pelvic floor muscles, leading to improved bladder control, better sexual health, and other benefits.
 However, like any exercise routine, it can be difficult to make Kegels a regular part of your daily routine.
 Here are some tips and advice on how to make kegel exercises a habit for better results:

 - Schedule kegel exercises into your daily routine.
 Setting aside a specific time each day to do your Kegels, such as right before or after brushing your teeth, can be helpful.